pizzimenti/rust-threads/README.md

 # Rust-Threads

-Rust-Threads is a simple CPU load generator implemented in Rust.
+Rust-Threads is a simple CPU load generator implemented in Rust written by GPT-4 with 17 human prompts, including the creation of this README.
 It leverages Rust's powerful multithreading capabilities to stress test your CPU.
-By calculating the factorials of numbers and their logarithms in parallel, this project showcases both Rust's efficiency and its prowess in concurrent computing.
+By calculating the factorials of numbers and their logarithms in parallel, it takes advantage of Rust's efficiency in concurrent computing.

-The factorial of a non-negative integer n is the product of all positive integers less than or equal to n.
-It's denoted by n!, and it can grow very rapidly with the size of n.
-This makes it an excellent candidate for testing the capabilities of a CPU.

-To represent these large factorials, Rust-Threads uses the logarithm base 10.
+Rust-Threads uses the logarithm base 10.
 The Stirling's approximation formula is used to calculate the number of digits in a factorial, which is log10(n!) ≈ n * log10(n) - n * log10(e).
+You will be prompted for the number of digits.
+Any amount over 10000 should provide a few seconds to a few minutes of CPU on low end machines.

 ## Installation